the-pudding/data/queues/README.md

 In the final scene, we explore the idea that a queue can, for all practical purposes, become infinitely long under the right (well, wrong) circumstances.

-Two queue properties are relevant here: The service rate refers to how quickly each person gets through the line (in other words, the system’s capacity), and the arrival rate is how quickly new people are arriving - this represents demand.
+Two queue properties are relevant here: the service rate refers to how quickly each person gets through the line (in other words, it's connected to the system’s capacity), and the arrival rate is how quickly new people are arriving - this represents demand.

-Lines at the airport fluctuate over the course of the day, and clear completely when the balance between capacity and demand rate becomes more favorable-for example, due to a slowdown in flight arrivals or the addition of more immigration officers.
+Queues at the airport fluctuate in length over the course of the day, and disappear completely when the balance between capacity and demand rate becomes more favorable-for example, due to a slowdown in flight arrivals or the addition of more immigration officers.
 Airports can take proactive measures to prevent these queues from getting too long by controlling arrival rate, service rate, or both.
 For example, an airport may limit the number of international flights that can arrive in a given hour, and tools such as pre-approval programs like Global entry can help reduce the time required to serve some customers.

 Just as service capacity can be increased through staffing levels, it can be decreased for some or all customers.
 For example, when some staff are dedicated to serving customers from a different group, those groups are facing different service rates, as in the case of priority queues or quotas.
 At the airport, this could be queues for foreign versus domestic passengers.
 In the immigration context shared in the video, these quotas are nationality - based.